National Home Insurance Authority

 Relationship to Other Network Resources

-The directory operates as a classification and navigation layer.
+The provider network operates as a classification and navigation layer.
 Individual category pages provide factual descriptions of how each service type functions, what regulatory requirements govern it, and how it relates to adjacent services.
 Readers seeking orientation to the overall resource structure can consult how to use this insurance services resource, which explains navigation logic and search strategy.

 Coverage-type categories are organized under home insurance services by coverage type, which groups dwelling, personal property, liability, and loss-of-use coverages — corresponding directly to the four insuring agreements in the standard HO-3 form — before branching into endorsements, peril-specific modules, and specialty property types.
-The home insurance glossary of services and terms provides standardized definitions for technical terms used consistently across all directory entries, drawing on NAIC model act language and ISO policy form definitions as primary references.
+The home insurance glossary of services and terms provides standardized definitions for technical terms used consistently across all provider network entries, drawing on NAIC model act language and ISO policy form definitions as primary references.